-2.2.2.
-The Company may face significant competition for Business Combination opportunities available for a Business Combination or increase the consideration payable for such targets.
+2.2.3.
+The Company may face significant competition for Business Combination opportunities

+The Company expects to encounter intense competition in some or all of the Business Combination opportunities that the Company may explore.
+This may in turn reduce the number of potential targets available for a Business Combination or increase the consideration payable for such targets.
 While the Company believes there are numerous target companies or businesses that it could potentially combine with, its ability to compete will be limited by its financial resources.